 A maintenance man is someone who repairs, cleans, and maintains minor equipment, buildings, and facilities.

 Also called a serviceman, repairman, handyman, or fixer, the maintenance man is responsible for minor upkeep.
-They are generally assigned to tasks that are too minor for technicians or engineers.
+They are generally assigned to tasks that are too minor for maintenance technicians or maintenance engineers.

 There are several types of maintenance men, including the odd-job man who is basically a jack of all trades, or a dedicated repairer/mender, who works specifically on equipment repair.